pmq20/ruby-packer/README.md

 and this zip file contains only one executable.
 Unzip it.
 Optionally,
 rename it to `rubyc.exe` and put it under `C:\Windows` (or any other directory that is part of `PATH`).
-Execute `rubyc` from the command line.
+Execute `rubyc --help` from the command line.

 ## Usage